decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 ### Revoking Attributes

-These attributes are revoked using the `revokeAttribute(address identity, string name, bytes value)` function and published using events.
+These attributes are revoked using the `revokeAttribute(address identity, bytes32 name, bytes value)` function and published using events.

 There is also a version of this function that is called with an externally created signature, that is passed to a transaction funding service.

-The externally signed version has the following signature `revokeAttributeSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, string name, bytes value)`.
+The externally signed version has the following signature `revokeAttributeSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, bytes32 name, bytes value)`.

 The signature should be signed off the keccak256 hash of the following tightly packed parameters: